Moxidectin for Dogs and Cats

 Does Selamectin Require a Prescription?

-Products containing Selamectin require a prescription from a veterinarian because of their ability to prevent heartworm disease.
+Products containing Selamectin for dogs and cats require a prescription from a veterinarian because of their ability to prevent heartworm disease.
 The American Heartworm Society and most veterinarians recommend an annual heartworm test before prescribing a heartworm preventative for your dog or cat.
 This is because dogs and cats with existing heartworm infections can have serious complications after taking preventatives.

 It is always recommended to speak with your veterinarian about the right parasite preventative product for your dog or cat’s needs.
 Your veterinarian can recommend the best product for your dog or cat based on your location and the type of parasites they may encounter.